 -- although he is not concerned to defend or take this as part of

 evolutionary theory.
 His attack here on Herbert Spencer (a

-philosopher who tried to apply evolutionary theory very broadly,
+philosopher who tried to use evolutionary theory to defend an ethical

 Nietzsche sees this as part of the will to power.
 If we read N